As Rising Heat Bakes U.S. Cities, The Poor Often Feel It Most

 "The worse your circulatory system is, the worse you are at getting cool," Chandra says.
 A weak or damaged heart might struggle to pump extra blood to the skin, so heat can radiate off the body.
 Even sweating, which also gets rids of heat by evaporation, can put stress on the heart.

-Respiratory conditions can become aggravated too, in part because heat can actually worsen air quality and because conditions like asthma and COPD can be triggered by high heat and humidity.
+Respiratory conditions can become aggravated, too, in part because heat can actually worsen air quality and because conditions like asthma and COPD can be triggered by high heat and humidity.

-Chandra says even looking at a patient's medical records wouldn't necessarily tell the full story of how heat could be harming their health.
+Chandra says even looking at patients' medical records wouldn't necessarily tell the full story of how heat could be harming their health.

 "We wouldn't diagnose them at the end of the day with heat exhaustion or heat stroke necessarily unless their temperature went up," Chandra says.
 "So there's probably quite a few folks that are affected by the heat, and we're not really tracking or measuring."